 How Long Does a Bankruptcy Stay on Your Credit Report?

 More than 420,000 people filed for bankruptcy in the U.S. in 2020 by September, according to the American Bankruptcy Institute.
-While a bankruptcy may bring relief to those drowning under a huge amount of debt, it will also have a huge impact on your credit reports and scores for years to come.
+While a bankruptcy may bring relief to those drowning under a huge amount of debt, it will also have a huge impact on your credit reports and scores for years to come as the judgments will remain on your credit reports for seven to 10 years, depending on the type of bankruptcy filed.

 Even though a legitimate bankruptcy filing cannot be removed from a credit report, there are steps you can take to keep your credit in tiptop shape so that once the filing eventually falls off of your report, you’ll be primed to receive better credit.